zkPHIRE: A Programmable Accelerator for ZKPs over HIgh-degRee, Expressive Gates: zkPHIRE Architecture

-HyperPlonk has a very complex dataflow.
-Here, we describe the high-level protocol and what hardware modules each step requires.
-The 5 main steps are Witness Commitments, Gate Identity Check, Wire Identity Check, Batch Evaluations, and Polynomial Opening.
-In \textbf{Witness Commitments}, the prover commits to their private input values (witnesses) using multi-scalar multiplications (MSMs) so that they cannot claim other witness values later.
-We run this step with the MSM module.
-In \textbf{Gate Identity Checks}, the prover shows that all gates in the circuit were computed correctly via ZeroChecks.
-We run this step with our SumCheck unit and a Multifunction Forest unit.
-In \textbf{Wire Identity Checks}, the prover proves that the wiring between gates is consistent with the circuit's intended connections.
-This is done by constructing wiring permutation polynomials and running a PermutationCheck (henceforth called a PermCheck) and then committing to those polynomials.
-We run this step with a PermCheck Generator unit, the SumCheck and Multifunction Forest units, and the MSM unit.
 In \textbf{Batch Evaluations}, the prover evaluates all committed polynomials at various points provided by the verifier.
 We run this step with the Multifunction Forest unit.
 In the \textbf{Polynomial Opening}, the prover reveals the values of multiple committed polynomials at specific points and proves that it is consistent with the original commitment.
 The prover then runs a SumCheck to combine these polynomial evaluation claims into one (we call this \textit{OpenCheck} as per zkSpeed).
 The combined polynomial commitment is then opened using the MSM unit.
 Overall this step uses an MLE Combine unit, the SumCheck and Multifunction Forest units, and the MSM unit.

 \textbf{Masking ZeroCheck:} In zkSpeed and the HyperPlonk baseline, Gate Identity and Wire Identity steps run serially, despite verifying independent circuit properties. zkPHIRE includes support to overlap the Gate Identity’s ZeroCheck with the MSMs during Wiring Identity.
-Since MSMs dominate runtime and have low bandwidth pressure due to high data reuse~\cite{szkp, zkspeed2025}, this scheduling effectively masks ZeroCheck latency.
+MSMs dominate runtime and have low bandwidth pressure due to high data reuse~\cite{szkp, zkspeed2025}, so this scheduling effectively masks ZeroCheck latency.